Wokiri/HERE-Technologies-Data-Layers-Hackathon-2020/README.md

    ## <p id="fifth">5.
 Statement Compliance to Hackathon Guidelines</p>

    I here acknowledge reading and understanding the [HERE HACHATHON RULES OF PARTICIPATION](https://herehackathon.devpost.com).
 I am pleased to affirm my absolute, unconditional compliance; and to the best of my knowledge:
-   - I have observed the dates and timings
+   - I have observed the dates and timings,
-   - I am an eligible participant (on an individual basis)
+   - I am an eligible participant (on an individual basis),
-   - I have included a link to my solution code on GitHub
+   - I have included a link to my solution code on GitHub,
-   - I have created a video that includes footage clearly explaining my solution’s features and functionality
+   - I have created a video that includes footage clearly explaining my solution’s features and functionality,
    - I have made my submissions in English language.

    These and any other applicable rules I have observed.